SteveBeeblebrox/JSION/README.md

 + JSION should work the same on a minified form as it does in an equivalent expanded form.

 ## Planned Features
-+ Improve trailing comma removal
++ Improve trailing comma removal (Allow trailing comma at the end of the file).
++ Allow underscores as visual separators within number literals.